HK stalls on health ‘passport’ to aid regional travel

 On Friday, Ao Ieong U, Macau’s Secretary for Social Affairs and Culture, told the Macau media she understood the need for Hong Kong’s “pause”, given the new infections there.

 Ms Ao Ieong added the Macau government would determine the “right time” to implement further measures to ease travel.
-Macau currently has a limited 3,000-per-day quota enabling eligible Macau residents to travel quarantine-free to nine places in Guangdong, including the neighbouring Zhuhai city.
-The scheme is limited to either business travel, official business, or people with special needs.
+Macau currently has a limited 3,000-per-day quota enabling eligible Macau residents to travel quarantine-free to nine places in Guangdong, including Macau’s immediate neighbour, the city of Zhuhai.
+The scheme is limited to either business travel, official business, or people with special travel needs.

 On Thursday alone, Hong Kong reported 42 new confirmed cases of Covid-19 infection.
 A majority of them was described as “epidemiologically linked” with a local case, according to the city’s government.
 In the seven-day period from July 3 to July 9 inclusive, Hong Kong reported a daily average of 17.6 new infection cases, a jump from a daily average at 7.0 new cases in the previous seven-day period.